JamesEVerhagen/TicTacToe/README.md

-# TicTacToe
+# This is an example building TicTacToe with [TableTop.JS](http://github.com/andrewjmeier/TableTop.JS)
-A TicTacToe game using TableTop.JS